JuliaLang/julia/doc/stdlib/base.rst

    Mark a command object so that it will be run in a new process group, allowing it to outlive the julia process, and not have Ctrl-C interrupts passed to it.

+.. function:: setenv(command, env)

+   Set environment variables to use when running the given command. ``env`` is either a dictionary mapping strings to strings, or an array of strings of the form ``"var=val"``.

 .. function:: |>(command, command)
               |>(command, filename)